The Cheap & Easy Secret To Getting Instantly Fuller Hair

 Step 1.
 Section off the hair at your crown so it's out of the way.

 Step 2.
-Dust texturizing powder or dry shampoo along your part line.
+Dust texturising powder or dry shampoo along your part line.
 Lightly massage the product into the roots.
 This adds grit and hold.

 Step 3.
 Clip your extensions along the hairline starting with the outermost clip and working your way around.
 This ensures a flush finish.